Modern Romanticism 101 – A Guide

 David Tennant in Hamlet (2009).
 Photo: BBC

 With a good tragedy, there’s a purpose behind it.
 The story raises important questions about humanity and has significant artistic merit.
-However, it should not be presented in a way that includes excessive and exploitative sexuality or excessive violence and profanity without purpose.
+However, it should not include excessive and exploitative content without purpose.

-In all, Modern Romanticism (Silver Petticoat style) is about emotion, imagination, adventure, and hope.
-When we finish a book or a film or a show, we want to walk away feeling uplifted, moved, or inspired in some way.
+Modern Romanticism (Silver Petticoat style) is about emotion, imagination, adventure, and hope.
+When we finish a book, a film, or a show, we want to walk away feeling uplifted, moved, or inspired in some way.
 Not leave feeling heavy and grim.

 Dark Romanticism